 Q: Where can I pray Mincha?

-A: Mincha will be at the Riggs Alumni Center at 4:40pm.
-Waling groups will leave the hotels at approximately 4:20pm.
+A: Mincha will be at the Riggs Alumni Center Executive Board Room at 4:40pm.
+Walking groups will leave the hotels at approximately 4:20pm.

 Q: Where and when are the Friday night services?

 A: We have three services on Friday night (orthodox, conservative, and reform) and they will take place at the Riggs Alumni Center.
 See the schedule for exact room location and times.
 There will be walking groups leaving from the hotels’ lobbies at approximately 5:30pm.